-All SEN children have access to extra-curricular activities at school as well as all trips and visits.
+All children with SEND have access to extra-curricular activities at school as well as all trips and visits.
 Risk assessments may be necessary to ensure that SEN children can be included safely.
 Additional adult support or specialist equipment may be necessary for this to happen.